JustASimpleCoder/STM32_Sensors_Slambot/README.md

 - GND to GND
 - Right Back Wheel PA9 (D8 in CN9)
 - Right front Wheel PA10 (D2 in CN9)
-- left Back Wheel PA6 (D12 in CN9)
+- Left Back Wheel PA6 (D12 in CN9)
-- left front Wheel PA7 (D11 in CN9)
+- Left front Wheel PA7 (D11 in CN9)

 # Future Updates
 - adding a topic for each encoder instead of just one
 - integrate this with the nav stack or other slam methods
-- abstracting some of the pyublisher/subscriber definitions
+- abstracting some of the publisher/subscriber definitions